 Media Talent Pool: Networking is why we started MediaTalentPool.com.
-It’s a free resource to be discovered and for managers to find talent.
+It’s a free resource for talent to be discovered and managers to find talent.
 Everyone should have a listing there, if for no other reason to get on the radar of Tracy Johnson Media Group.
 When clients are looking for talent, this is our go-to resource.

 Consultants & Talent Coaches: We’re always looking for exciting, fresh talent, and most consultants will respond to an inquiry.
 It’s easy to find an email address.
 Mine is [email protected] Make a contact.
 Start a relationship.
 Get recommended.

-A humble confidence with a positive outlook is contagious.
+Humble confidence with a positive outlook is contagious.
 Figure out how to project that attitude, even if you have to fake it.

-Need a pep talk?
-Krystina’s got that for you:
+Krystina has a pep talk for you:

 Gigs are out there.
 What will you do to network to get work?